codefornl/collections-api/README.md

 You can now open your browser at [localhost:8000](http://localhost:8000) to find the HAL endpoint there.

+If you are ready to start contributing, please read [CONTRIBUTING](CONTRIBUTING.md)

 # Issues
 All issues for the collections-api should be registered and processed in the main repository at https://github.com/codefornl/collections-api/issue

 - Issues can be opened and are accepted from anyone.
 - Changes to the codebase can be suggested by filing an issue.
 We accept pull requests.

+# Licens

+The source code may be used according to our [LICENSE](LICENSE.md)

 # Contact